dandisy/elorest/README.md

     ...

-insert additional logic to elorest add method in your Model class
+insert additional logic to the "Elorest" add this methods and property in your Model class if you need

     ...